 This Short Process allows for more flexibility in terms of the types and sources of documentation that can be provided.
 Supporting documentation can come from organizations who have previously granted you test accommodations or can come from professionals who know you well.
-Rather than focusing on your diagnosis per se or the self-reported symptoms that led to the diagnosis, this documentation should speak to your current functional limitations and challenges in major life activities (not just test- taking), how these limitations interact with specific barriers, and what types of accommodations have been helpful to improve access and reduce barriers.
+Rather than focusing on your diagnosis per se or the self-reported symptoms that led to the diagnosis, this documentation should speak to your current functional limitations and challenges in major life activities or activities of daily living (not just test-taking), how these limitations interact with specific barriers, and what types of accommodations have been helpful to improve access and reduce barriers.
 Again, this documentation of a disability should come from a professional who knows you well on a regular basis.

 Note that a specific diagnosis is not required, and accommodations decisions are not made on the basis of any particular diagnosis.
-Likewise, a formal diagnostic evaluation is not required.
+Likewise, a formal diagnostic evaluation is not required for the Short Process.